Preet-taparia/TechTriview/convex/README.md

 });
 ```

-A mutation function looks like: A mutation function looks like_updated,
+A mutation function looks like:

 ```ts
 // functions.js